heistp/irtt/README.md

 	- none (no conn token in header, for minimum packet sizes during local use)
 	- token (what we have today, 64-bit token in header)
 	- nacl-hmac (hmac key negotiated with public/private key encryption)
-- Implement graceful server shutdown
+- Implement graceful server shutdown with sconn close
 - Implement zero-downtime restarts

 ### Inbox